MISP/misp-book/connectors/README.md

 `misp_key = '<misp key>'`

-### Misp Domain
-Misp Domain is the base URL of your MISP instance.

 ### Verify Cert
 This gives you the option to choose if python should validate the certificate of the misp instance.
 (This allows ease within testing environments)